solvexia/solvexia-api-docs/steps/datasteps.md

 | stepId | `string` | The data step id to request properties from. |

 #### Query parameters
-Query parameters are not expected.
+The query parameters are not expected.

 #### Request body

-Request body must be empty.
+The request body must be empty.

 #### Response body
-Successful response contains an array of the derived [Data Step Properties](./datastep_schemas.md/#data-step-property) types.
+The successful response contains an array of instances of [Data Step Property](./datastep_schemas.md/#data-step-property).

-Error response will return an [Error Response](../response_codes.md)
+The error response contains an [Error](../response_codes.md).

 ### Example